Who is deserving of a presidential pardon?, By Osmund Agbo

+…most cases of presidential pardon in many countries are often extended to individuals whose sins border on breaches in policies and principles, many of which fall under the crime of perjury.
+Presidential pardon is not meant for criminals who loot the treasury and embezzle public funds.
+Also, citing legal precedents, some have argued that corruption cases involving state governors are state offences, which are outside the jurisdiction of the National Council of State (NCS).

-Last week, Nigerians received with mixed feelings the news of President Buhari granting pardon to 159 prisoners serving jail terms for various offenses in Nigerian prisons.
-The pardon, we were told, came on the heels of an approval by the National Council of States (NCS) on Thursday, April 14, 2022.
-In a follow up statement, the presidential spokesperson and former president of Nigerian Guild of Editors, Mr. Garba Shehu explained that the exercise “was a culmination of a rigorous process, regulated and guided by the law which was not, in any way designed to achieve a political purpose.”
+Last week, Nigerians received, with mixed feelings, the news of President Buhari’s granting of pardon to 159 persons serving jail terms for various offences in Nigerian prisons.
+The pardon, we were told, came on the heels of an approval by the National Council of State (NCS) on Thursday, April 14.
+In a follow up statement, presidential spokesperson and former president of the Nigerian Guild of Editors, Mr Garba Shehu, explained that the exercise “was a culmination of a rigorous process, regulated and guided by the law, which was not, in any way, designed to achieve a political purpose.”
 Oh well!

-A good number of people were happy that many of those released were junior military officers, some of whom had spent more than three decades in incarceration for their alleged involvement in the infamous Gideon Okhar-led military coup d’état of April 22, 1990.
-The truth remains that most of the officers in question were just following orders from their bosses and played no active role in staging the coup.
-Even if they did, many would argue that thirty years is long enough time to pay for the sin committed.
-A sizable number of Nigerians, however, were disgusted by the prospect of criminal ex-Governors Joshua Dariye and Jolly Nyame who robbed their states blind, walking home free to enjoy their loot.
+A good number of people were happy that many of those released were junior military officers, some of who had spent more than three decades in incarceration for their alleged involvement in the infamous Gideon Orkar-led military coup d’état of April 22, 1990.
+The truth remains that most of the officers in question were just following orders from their bosses and they played no active role in staging the coup.
+Even if they did, many would argue that thirty years is long enough time to have paid for the sin committed.
+A sizable number of Nigerians, however, were disgusted by the prospect of criminal ex-Governors Joshua Dariye and Jolly Nyame, who robbed their states blind, walking home free to enjoy their loots.

 Dariye was convicted and sentenced for stealing N1.16 billion and Nyame for N1.6 billion in a forty-one-count charge of fraud.
-Whereas there is no iota of doubt that they committed the offence for which they were charged, many saw the two middle belt Christians as victims whose fate would have been totally different, were they Muslims from the core north.
-It’s impossible to dismiss such thought as irrelevant in a deeply religious and culturally sensitive nation as Nigeria.
-That said, the fact still remains that some of us are happy at the prospect of a criminal facing justice even as disgusting as it is that a bigger number is being left to roam the streets freely and enjoying the proceeds of their crimes.
+Whereas there is no iota of doubt that they committed the offences for which they were charged, many saw the two Middle Belt Christians as victims whose fate would have been totally different, were they Muslims from the core North.
+It’s impossible to dismiss such thought as irrelevant in a deeply religious and culturally sensitive country as Nigeria.
+That said, the fact still remains that some of us are happy at the prospect of a criminal facing justice, even as disgusting as it is that a bigger number is being left to roam the streets freely and enjoy the proceeds of their crimes.
 The issue of pardon granted to the criminal ex-governors is problematic on so many fronts.

-For starters, most cases of presidential pardon in many countries are often extended to individuals whose sin bothers on a breach in policies and principles, many of which fell under perjury.
+For starters, most cases of presidential pardon in many countries are often extended to individuals whose sins border on breaches in policies and principles, many of which fall under the crime of perjury.
 Presidential pardon is not meant for criminals who loot the treasury and embezzle public funds.
-Also, citing legal precedents, some had argued that corruption cases involving state governors are state offences which are outside the jurisdiction of the national council of states (NCS).
-The prerogative of mercy bestowed on the NCS they believe, can only be applied to federal offences.
+Also, citing legal precedents, some have argued that corruption cases involving state governors are state offences, which are outside the jurisdiction of the National Council of State (NCS).
+The prerogative of mercy bestowed on the NCS, they believe, can only be applied to federal offences.
 But I will leave it to legal experts to trash that one out.

-For an administration that came to power on the strength of fighting corruption, this is the height of betrayal of a people’s trust.
+For an administration that came to power on the strength of fighting corruption, this is the height of the betrayal of a people’s trust.
 The act was more than business as usual.
-Aside from the opportunity cost of what the stolen money could have been used for, millions more of taxpayers money was spent prosecuting these people, the duration of which lasted for years.
-And what’s the point of having the EFCC and ICPC as anti-graft agencies when their years of hard work could easily be rubbished with the stroke of a pen.
+Aside from the opportunity cost of what the stolen money could have been used for, millions more of taxpayers money was spent in prosecuting these people, the duration of which lasted for years.
+And what is the point of having the Economic and Financial Crimes Commission (EFCC) and the Independent Corrupt Practices and Other Related Offences Commission (ICPC) as anti-graft agencies when their years of hard work could easily be rubbished with the stroke of a pen.

-The authority to commute sentences or grant pardons given to presidents and heads of government of many nations is a solemn responsibility not to be taken lightly.
-This authority is given to the executive branch to rectify situations where there is a clear miscarriage of justice, whether inadvertent or malicious and not a privilege to dispense political favours.
+The authority to commute sentences or grant pardons given to presidents and heads of government of many nations, is a solemn responsibility not to be taken lightly.
+This authority is given to the executive branch to rectify situations where there is a clear miscarriage of justice, whether inadvertent or malicious, and not a privilege to be exercised in dispensing political favours.

+Bill Clinton pardoned Marc Rich, an influential donor to the Democratic Party, who fled the United States after his indictment for widespread tax evasion, illegal dealings with Iran and other crimes.
+It was later discovered that Mr Rich’s former wife, Denise Rich, made a large donation to the Clinton library.

-In the United States where we modeled our presidential system of government, career professionals in the Justice Department’s Office of the Pardon Attorney, carefully scrutinize pardon applications from where recommendations are made for clemency to the president.
-The idea is to guard against it becoming another tool in the hands of the executive branch to reward friends and families and settle party loyalists who got in trouble.
+In the United States, from where we modelled our presidential system of government, career professionals in the Justice Department’s Office of the Pardon Attorney, carefully scrutinise pardon applications, from where recommendations are made for clemency to the president.
+The idea is to guard it against becoming another tool in the hands of the executive branch to reward friends and families, and to settle party loyalists who get in trouble.

-During Obama’s two terms in office from 2009 through 2017, the 44th U.S. President pardoned 212 people and commuted the sentence of another 1,715.
-Most fell in the category of

-Both actions by these Presidents elicited widespread condemnation and sparked a firestorm of criticism.
-But none compares to the pattern and scope of abuse under President Donald Trump.
-He took it to a whole new level.
-Trump was known to dangle presidential pardon as a get free card to anyone who would refuse to testify in any issue that may potentially incriminate him.
-In fact, he was said to have even entertained the idea of a blanket pardon for himself and his family should they ever be convicted.
-That was the extent to which he abused his office and the power to pardon.
+Both actions by these presidents elicited widespread condemnation and sparked a firestorm of criticisms.
+But none compared to the pattern and scope of abuse under President Donald Trump, who took it to a whole new level.
+Trump was known to dangle the presidential pardon as a get free card to anyone who would refuse to testify in any issue that might potentially incriminate him.
+In fact, he was said to have even entertained the idea of a blanket pardon for himself and his family, should they ever be convicted.
+That was the extent to which he abused his office and the power of pardon.

-“Today’s long-overdue hearing examines the constitutional role and the limits of the presidential pardon power.”

-The United States had elected a rogue president who sees everything as an opportunity for pay-to-play, in total disregard to century old democratic norms which had served America so well.
-The house Judiciary committee was not going to sign a blank check for him do whatever he wanted.

 Nigeria is a pathetic case because what obtains in our clime is a rubber stamp legislature that kowtows to the whims of the executive branch.
+In our brand of democracy, the idea of the independence of the judiciary is an alien concept.
+The executive at all tiers of government handpicks who would lead the legislative branch and the president of Nigeria operates like an emperor of sorts.

+The United States had elected a rogue president who saw everything as an opportunity for pay-to-play, in total disregard of the centuries old democratic norms that had served America so well.
+The House judiciary committee was not going to sign a blank check for him do whatever he wanted.

-In our own brand of democracy, the idea of judiciary independence is an alien concept.
-The executive at all tiers of government, handpicks who would leads the legislative branch and the President of Nigeria operates like an emperor of sorts.
+Nigeria is a pathetic case because what obtains in our clime is a rubber stamp legislature that kowtows to the whims of the executive branch.
+In our brand of democracy, the idea of the independence of the judiciary is an alien concept.
+The executive at all tiers of government handpicks who would lead the legislative branch and the president of Nigeria operates like an emperor of sorts.

-If you are an Omoleye Soworo, running your mouth each time and talking about a revolution, be rest assured that your rank would be arrested, tortured and count yourself lucky to be alive.
-You are better off becoming a home-grown terrorist called bandit or better still, join an international terrorist group whose stock-in-trade is mass murder of innocent people in the most depraved condition.
-At any point that you run out of ammunition, become hungry for any reason or simply plan on taking a break in order to strategize, just pretend that you have become a repentant Jihadi.
+If you are an Omoleye Sowore, running your mouth each time and talking about a revolution, rest assured that your rank would be arrested, tortured and count yourself lucky to be alive.
+You are better off becoming a home-grown terrorist called a ‘bandit’ or better still, join an international terrorist group whose stock-in-trade is the mass murder of innocent people in the most depraved condition.
+At any point that you run out of ammunition, become hungry for any reason or simply plan on taking a break in order to strategise, or just pretend that you have become a repentant Jihadi.
 You surely would receive a national pardon with a hero’s welcome.
-It doesn’t even matter that your victims would still be languishing in IDP camps and surviving daily on bread and Zobo.
+It doesn’t even matter that your victims would still be languishing in internally displaced persons (IDP) camps and surviving daily on bread and Zobo.

 ”Nigeria is a vast crime scene.” – Pa Ikhide Ikheloa